 The current ARR/FTR design does not serve as an efficient way to ensure that load receives the rights to all the congestion revenues and has the ability to receive the auction revenues associated with all the potential congestion revenues.
-Total ARR and self scheduled FTR revenue offset 65.3, 90.3, 103.6, 50.0 and 92.1 percent of total congestion costs including congestion in the Day-Ahead Energy Market and the balancing energy market for the 2014/2015, 2015/2016, 2016/2017, 2017/2018, and 2018/2019 planning periods in aggregate.
-The aggregate offset is highly dependent on the valuation of ARRs compared to day-ahead target allocations.
-Within the planning period, surplus monthly revenue can be distributed to FTRs to achieve revenue adequacy for the planning year to date, but at the end of the planning period any remaining surplus revenue left after paying FTR target allocations is assigned to ARR holders.
+Total ARR and self scheduled FTR revenue offset only 65.3, 90.3, 103.6, 50.0 and 92.1 percent of total congestion costs including congestion in the Day-Ahead Energy Market and the balancing energy market for the 2014/2015, 2015/2016, 2016/2017, 2017/2018, 2018/2019 planning periods.
+Within the planning period, surplus monthly revenue can be distributed to achieve revenue adequacy for the planning year to date, but at the end of the planning period any remaining surplus revenue left after paying FTR target allocations is assigned to ARR holders.
 Distributing surplus to FTR holders first does not preserve ARR's rights to congestion revenue.
-If the surplus revenue available through December 2019 were distributed to ARR holders, total ARR and self scheduled FTR revenue would offset 106.4 percent, and 88.6 percent without distribution of surplus revenue, of total congestion costs for the first seven months of the 2019/2020 planning period.
+If the surplus revenue available through September 2019 were distributed to ARR holders, total ARR and self scheduled FTR revenue would offset 116.2 percent, and 94.3 percent without distribution of surplus revenue, of total congestion costs for the first four months of the 2019/2020 planning period.